PCMDI/pcmdi_metrics/docs/source/install.rst

 Installation
 *******

-The supported method for the PMP is via Anaconda.
+The supported method for installing the PMP within a local environment is via `Anaconda <https://conda.io/en/latest/>`.
 The source code is also available to developers via the PMP Github repository.

 Anaconda installation (recommended)
 ===================================